 Not only is there a lag to contend with but the datasets that are released are incomplete.
 For example, the data set released in February 2020 only included transactions up to the end of December 2019 and contained only between 20% to 30% of all the monthly property transactions reported by the HM Revenue and Customs (HMRC) that occurred in December 2019.
 The March 2020 data set included between 60% and 70% of all December 2019 transactions and the April 2020 data set contained between 80% and 90% of all transactions that occurred in December 2019.

 If we look at transactions that occurred after the beginning of the pandemic then we see that the data emerges even slower than before the pandemic.
-For example the data set released December 2021 contains between 3% to 5% of transactions for October 2021.
-In the January 2022 dataset we see that between 20% to 30% of October transactions are recorded and in February between 30% to 40% of transactions are recorded.
+For example, the data set released in December 2021 contains between 3% to 5% of transactions for October 2021.
+In the January 2022 dataset, we see that between 20% to 30% of October transactions are recorded and in February between 30% to 40% of transactions are recorded.

 Figure 1.
 Land Registry Data Emergence

-Figure 2 shows the regional ONS indices and their rolling 6 month volatility.
-The surge in volatility for the most recent data points can be clearly seen from the graph.
+Figure 2 shows the regional ONS indices and their rolling 6-month volatility.
+The surge in volatility for the most recent data points can be clearly seen in the graph.

 Figure 2. : Regional ONS Indices & their volatilities

-Indexing property portfolios to the most recent date using indices where the most recent data is the most volatile and the one that is most likely to be restated in subsequent months is therefore subjected to a significant amount of error.
-This error is also likely to compound if all properties are indexed from month to month rather than from original valuation.
+Indexing property portfolios to the most recent data using indices where the most recent data is the most volatile and the one that is most likely to be restated in subsequent months is therefore subjected to a significant amount of error.
+This error is also likely to compound if all properties are indexed from month to month rather than fromthe original valuation.